-ABB's operations are organized into four global divisions, which in turn are made up of specific business units focused on particular industries and product categories.
+ABB's operations are organized into five global businesses, which in turn are made up of specific business lines focused on particular industries and product categories.

-The Electrification Products division provides a range of digital and connected innovations for low- and medium-voltage, including EV infrastructure, solar inverters, modular substations, distribution automation, power protection, wiring accessories, switchgear, enclosures, cabling, sensing and control.
-ABB ships over 1 million electrification products to customers worldwide every day.
+ABB's Electrification business offers a wide-ranging portfolio of products, digital solutions and services, from substation to socket, enabling safe, smart and sustainable electrification.
+Offerings encompass digital and connected innovations for low- and medium-voltage, including EV infrastructure, solar inverters, modular substations, distribution automation, power protection, wiring accessories, switchgear, enclosures, cabling, sensing and control.